 Meridian 1 Large Systems can be configured to run one or more Signaling Servers.
-The following Signaling Servers are supported in a Large System configuration for CS 1000 Release 7.5:
+The following Signaling Servers are supported in a Large System configuration for CS 1000 Release 7.6:

-- CP PM Signaling Server - Common Processor Dual Core (CP DC)
+- CP PM Signaling Server

+- Common Processor Dual Core (CP DC)

-Commercial off-the-shelf (COTS) Signaling Server
+- Commercial off-the-shelf (COTS) Signaling Server

-For detailed Signaling Server configuration information see "Installing a Signaling Server" on page 145.
+For more information, see "Installing a Signaling Server" on page 188.